jank-bcxp/bcxp_weekend2025_HandsOn_AI/README.md

 ---

 ### 4. Hack 4: Working with Files
-Learn how to process files openAI's multimodal capabilities.
+Learn how to process files with openAI's multimodal capabilities.
 This hack covers:
 - Processing PDF files

 File: [`hack_4_working_with_files.ipynb`](hack_4_working_with_files.ipynb)